On Nondefinability of Interior-Connectedness via the Contact Relation: The Proof

-which, among others, means that there are eleven open sets in $\tau$.
-Let us call \emph{red} those sets whose all elements are of this color.

-Since $b$ is a point that does not belong to any open proper subset of $T$, the space is connected, so $\emptyset$ and $T$ are its only clopen subsets.
-The two open proper subsets of $T$ that are not red are connected subspaces of $T$. $T$ is clearly $T_0$ (but not $T_1$, due to $b$ again).
+which, among others, means that there are eleven open sets in $\tau $.
+Let us call \emph{distinguished} those sets all of whose elements belong to $\{x,y,z\}$.
+We ask the reader to observe that any open set in $T$ is composed of points that are located on a path that begins with a distinguished node and ends with a distinguished node (possibly the same).
+Clearly, $b$ is not an element of any open proper subset of $T$, so the space is connected, and $\emptyset $ and $T$ are its only clopen subsets.
+The two open proper subsets of $T$ that are not distinguished are connected subspaces of $T$. $T$ is clearly $T_{0}$ (but not $T_{1}$, due to $b$ again).

-Let us determine the family $\RO(\tau)$ of the regular open subsets of $T$.
-Firstly, the operation of closure adds only black nodes to red singletons, and so every such singleton is regular open.
-The closure of $\{x,z\}$ consumes the two black nodes, so its interior is again $\{x,y\}$.
+Let us determine the family $\ROvtex (\tau )$ of the regular open subsets of $T$.
+Firstly, the operation of closure adds only non-distinguished nodes to distinguished singletons, and so every such singleton is regular open.
+The closure of $\{x,z\}$ consumes the two non-distinguished nodes, so its interior is again $\{x,y\}$.
 Symmetrically, $\{z,y\}$ is regular open too.
 For $\{x,a,y\}$, $b$ is its only limit point beyond the set, so again $\{x,a,y\}$ is regular open.
-Thus, we identified 6 elements of $\RO(\tau)$, and since the algebra cannot have more than 8 elements we have that
+Thus, we have identified six elements of $\ROvtex (\tau )$, and since the algebra cannot have more than eight elements (recall that all in all there are eleven open sets) we have that

 In consequence